 Make your 1,440 count

 We get one chance at a minute or a day.
 There are no do overs.
 When we get to the end of a day, can we look back and say that we made a difference?
 Can we look in the mirror and be happy with what we see?
-Do we know that the time spent in those minutes resulted in something good, even if only planted seeds that still need to grow and mature?
+Do we know that the time spent in those minutes resulted in something good, even if we only planted seeds that still need to grow and mature?

 There are 1,440 minutes in a day.
 If you subtract eight hours of those minutes for sleeping then you have 960 minutes left to do something amazing.
 Sometimes those amazing things come from the tasks you are doing to nourish your own soul.
 My work in the Bring Smiles to Seniors program reminds me of that every day.
 In my quest to ensure that my heart is full, you, all of my volunteers and I touch many lives each and every day.
 Our cards become blessings, friendships, words of encouragement and proof that we care for each other.
 That is a beautiful thing.